zio/zio-dynamodb/docs/reference/auto-batching-and-parallelisation.md

     - The query's `projections` list contains the primary key - this is required to match the response data to the request.
 Note all fields are included by default so this is only a concern if you explicitly specify the projection expression.
 - If a query does not qualify for auto-batching it will be parallelised automatically

-## Maximum batch sizes for `BatchWrireItem` and `BatchGetItem`
+## Maximum batch sizes for `BatchWriteItem` and `BatchGetItem`

-When using the `zip` or `forEach` operations one thing to bear in mind is the maximum number of queries that the `BatchWrireItem` and `BatchGetItem` operations can handle:
+When using the `zip` or `forEach` operations one thing to bear in mind is the maximum number of queries that the `BatchWriteItem` and `BatchGetItem` operations can handle:

 - `BatchWriteItem` can handle up to **25** `PutItem` or `DeleteItem` operations
 - `BatchGetItem` can handle up to **100** `GetItem` operations